Powered by Smartsupp

 There are some hospice beds with built-in sidepanels that have been specially designed to keep patients safe and well without looking too distressing.
 These can also double-up as a stand-aid to help patients get to their feet and sit back down on the bed if they need something to hold on to.

-The Formidabel accommodates this very feature, with unique mesh sidepanels that can be pulled up to whatever height is necessary to give you peace of mind that the patient is at no risk of falling out of bed.
+One bed in particular is a popular choice with hospices; the Formidabel.
+The Formidabel has unique mesh side panels that can be pulled up to whatever height is necessary to give you peace of mind that the patient is at no risk of falling out of bed.

 Palliative care beds